 The other day, my sister’s boyfriend said

-Hey wouldn’t it be a crazy project to look for your uncle?
+Hey wouldn’t it be a crazy project to look for your uncle

-Quit everything, head over there and make a documentary about it?
+Quit everything, head over there and make a documentary about it

-Wouldn’t that be an adventure?
+Wouldn’t that be an adventure

 And I thought

 An adventure?
 Do you even know?
-Do you know the students of his, who looked up to him and loved him, and cherished him in ways his own family couldn’t— do you know the blood, sweat, and tears they poured into his search?
-How they organized and mobilized search groups that traced the same paths he climbed with them all those times before?
+Do you know the students of his, who admired him and cherished him in ways his own family couldn’t— do you know the blood, sweat, and tears they poured into the search?
+How they organized and mobilized groups to trace the same precarious paths he climbed with them all those times before?
 Each of them scrounging up personal savings in order to take weeks off work?
 Do you know how they searched in the scorching heat all day?
 Strategizing, mapping, planning all night?
 Do you know with what desperation they searched?To bring their teacher home?
 Do you know?
 That the police gave up and they still carried on?
-Do you know that those who were searching were faced with the fact that with every. passing. hour…their teacher had less and less of a chance of being found alive?
+Do you know that those who were searching were faced with the fact that with every passing hour, their teacher had less and less of a chance of being found alive?